Proh0rDas/audio-encoder-ffmpeg/README.md

 ## 📜 License

-Add a license file to the repo (MIT is a common choice).
+MIT is a common choice.